The Endangered Archives Programme operates on the following principles:

 The Endangered Archives Programme welcomes applications for project funding to investigate, digitise and preserve the content of archives.
 We expect projects to enhance local capability to manage and preserve these collections into the future.
 Therefore all applications for funding must involve at least one archival partner in the country where the material is based, training should be provided for local staff, and digitisation equipment must remain in the country.
 Applications are made via a host institution, such as a university, library or government archive which administers the award.
 The host institution can be based anywhere in the world, though applications from those based in the project country are particularly welcomed.

 - Engagement & Impact provides some examples of how our collections are used by researchers and others

 - Reuse of Collections and Takedown Policy

-- Who's Who on the International Advisory Panel and in the EAP staff team in London
+- Who's Who on the EAP Advisory Panel and the staff team in London

 - Annual Report 2020/2021 (PDF download)

 - Annual Report 2019/2020 (PDF download)